Based on the author’s experience building million dollar revenue centers for gig economy unicorns.

 As you design the infrastructure for your sales team, here are two guidelines to ensure that your resources are invested properly:

 Your tech should not be a tyrant.
 Too often, (well-intentioned) sales managers implement new systems and procedures that inundate their team with unnecessary work.
 Designing strong systems is difficult, and when new systems are implemented they often do more harm than good — impeding performance, lowering compliance, and building resentment.
 Start with asking your sales team how they would approach the problem you’re attempting to solve, (e.g., increase call volume) before altering or implementing new systems.

 Provide the best tools.
 The best salespeople are motivated to perform and will go to the companies that provide the best infrastructure for them to do so.
-Most companies readily buy their engineers multiple monitors, but settle for discount infrastructure for their sales team — refusing to purchase the best headsets and technology.
+Most companies readily buy their engineers multiple monitors, but they settle for discount infrastructure for their sales team and refuse to purchase the best headsets and technology.
 Providing strong infrastructure attracts and retains top talent, allowing your sales team to focus on selling.
 To increase the bottom line, focus on growing sales, not saving on technology.

 Management is tasked with making the business successful.
 To do so, they need to understand not only how the business is doing, but also how to make it better.
 Just knowing the metrics on your team’s performance will not answer how to improve their performance.
 The best sales leaders understand a successful business doesn’t always help each employee, but productive employees always help the business.
 By moving focus from output (how did my team perform this quarter?) to input (how can I help Jamie perform better?) leaders are able to understand how to improve the business.